-The music of Perth composer Alex Turley has been described as “yearning...illustrative” (Classic Melbourne), “rich and lush” (Argo) and “unapologetically pretty” (Partial Durations).
-Turley's works have most recently been commissioned by the Melbourne and West Australian Symphony Orchestras, Perth's minimalism specialists Intercurrent, and Brisbane's immersive art music collective Argo.
+The music of Perth composer Alex Turley has been described as “finely atmospheric” (RealTime), “rich and lush” (Argo) and “unapologetically pretty” (Partial Durations).
+Turley's works have most recently been performed by the Melbourne and West Australian Symphony Orchestras, Perth's minimalism specialists Intercurrent, and Brisbane's immersive art music collective Argo.
 In 2018 Alex is composer in residence with Forest Collective (Melbourne).
-He has also written for Soundstream Collective, Voyces, Naya Chorale, Tasmanian Symphony Orchestra, Perth Symphony Orchestra, Maverick Saxophone Quartet, and Grey Wing Ensemble.
+He has also written for Soundstream Collective, the Tasmanian Symphony Orchestra, Voyces, Naya Chorale, Penrith Symphony Orchestra, Perth Symphony Orchestra, Maverick Saxophone Quartet, and Grey Wing Ensemble.

 Turley holds a degree in Composition and Music Technology with First Class Honours from the Western Australian Academy of Performing Arts, where he was awarded the Winstanley Award for graduating with top marks.
-He has participated in festivals and workshops including the Tasmanian Symphony Orchestra Composer School (2017), Soundstream Emerging Composers Forum (2016), CYBEC 21st Century Australian Composer Program (2015), WASO EChO Project (2014), Ku-Ring-Gai Philharmonic Workshop (2016), and Gondwana Choral Composer School (2014).
+He has participated in festivals and workshops including the Tasmanian Symphony Orchestra Composer School (2017), Soundstream Emerging Composers Forum (2016), CYBEC 21st Century Australian Composer Program (2015), WASO EChO Project (2014), Ku-Ring-Gai Philharmonic Workshop (2016).

 A full artist CV is available here.